syeadon/CheetSheets/git-dev.md

 ---

+# Rename a branch

+    git branch -m new_branch_name

+---

+## Revert unstaged files

+If you have unstaged (not in the index) files and you want rid of them all

+	git restore *

+---

+## Undo

+Link to a git [undo](https://docs.gitlab.com/ee/topics/git/numerous_undo_possibilities_in_git/) resource.

+---

 ## Push new local branch to remote

 When you have a new local branch which is tracking nothing,  you can do an initail push to an as yet null remote branch.
 Note the **-u** shorhand for **--set-upstream**

 	git push -u origin feature/name

+---

+## Stop tracking a remote

+This will stop your local branch from tracking a remote

+    git branch --unset-upstream

 ---

 ## Tags